dansever/second/README.md

 ## Setup Prerequisites:

 * React v18.2.0
-* NPM (Node package manager) - npm is installed along with NodeJS, React.
+* NPM (Node package manager) - npm is installed along with React.
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 First Git clone the repo into your computer: